-I make several of these stuffed turkey breasts en Croute every year. they are great for smaller families or for those of us a bit more interested in stuffing rather than the turkey itself.
+I make several of these stuffed turkey breasts en Croute every year.
+They are great for couples or smaller families or for those of us who may be a bit more interested in the stuffing and the side more than the turkey itself.

-Preparing for Thanksgiving can be stressful for any cook: experienced or otherwise.
-The turkey, the stuffing and the gravy – the holy trinity as far as I am concerned.
-I could even live without the turkey if I have really good gravy, stuffing and sides but let’s face it: you have to have a turkey unless you are specifically hosting a vegetarian Thanksgiving.
+The holy trinity on Thanksgiving is the turkey, the stuffing and the gravy and I could even live without the turkey if I have really good gravy, stuffing and all the accompaniments that you can find in our Thanksgiving 7 day countdown.
+However, you probably have to have a turkey unless you are specifically hosting a vegetarian Thanksgiving but in some parts of the country you may be labeled a communist!

 Ingredients for Turkey Breast en Croute